 During a BSP session I help you to find a visual spot that increases the felt sense of an experience while you wear headphones playing soothing bilateral sounds.
 (Bilateral stimulation is a treatment element from EMDR).

-BSP sessions are a type of counseling / psychotherapy sessions.
-You can click HERE for more information on counseling.
-It is completely up to you if you would like to incorporate BSP into your counseling sessions and if so, how often.
-I believe you are the driver of your treatment.
-I am here to provide the space and tools to help you heal.
+I offer BSP as a type of counseling / psychotherapy It is up to you how often you would like to incorporate BSP into your counseling sessions.
+You are the driver of your own treatment and my role is to provide the space and tools to help you heal.

 BSP was discovered by psychotherapist, David Grand, while using EMDR (Eye Movement Desensitization and Reprocessing) in 2003.
-BSP accesses the brain-body's innate self-scanning and self-healing capacities in the context of a neurobiologically and relationally attuned clinical relationship.
+Dr. Grand describes BSP as accessing the brain-body's innate self-scanning and self-healing capacities in the context of neurobiologically and relationally attuned clinical relationship.
 A person's brain-body activation around a particular issue is paired with a relevant eye and orienting position, called a brainspot, which access neurophysiological subsystems that hold emotional and/or physical experience in an often wordless but felt form of memory.